Lavenders are native to Mediterranean countries and in order to successfully grow lavenders you must replicate the soil conditions of that region.

 Lavender does particularly well in gardens with chalk soils as chalk allows for good drainage and tends to be slightly alkaline.

-If you do not know the pH of your soil then it is very easy to get it tested with a very inexpensive kit on amazon.
-Testing your soil pH does not require an special knowledge of chemistry and it can ultimately save you a lot of time and money as you know what plants grow favorably in your garden soil.
+If you do not know the pH of your soil then it is very easy to get it tested with a very inexpensive kit on Amazon.
+Testing your soil pH does not require special knowledge of chemistry and it can ultimately save you a lot of time and money as you know what plants grow favorably in your garden soil.

 Most garden soils are around neutral but if you do have acidic soils in your garden you can add some garden lime to it or even some wood ash which will raise the pH of the soil so that it is appropriate for growing lavenders and other plants.